scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 You must install Helm on your bastion to deploy [helm-charts](https://github.com/scalar-labs/helm-charts):

 * [Helm](https://helm.sh/docs/intro/install/): Helm command-line tool to manage releases in the AKS cluster, Helm version 3.2.1 or latest is required.
-In this guide, it is used to deploy Scalar Auditor and Schema loading helm charts to the AKS cluster.
+In this guide, it is used to deploy Scalar DL Auditor and Schema loading helm charts to the AKS cluster.
 * You must create a Github Personal Access Token (PAT) on the basis of Github official document with `read:packages` scope, it is used to access the `scalar-auditor` and `scalardl-schema-loader` container images from GitHub Packages.

 ### Requirements